 The supervisory committee may require the student to do additional work and the advisor is generally responsible for making sure that the work is completed.
 The advisor decides on the grade of the MS Thesis/Project.

 The student is expected to make the changes recommended by the supervisory committee and prepare a final copy of the thesis/report.
-The student is required to give a hard-bound copy to the advisor as well as the departmental office.
+The student should upload an electronic version of the thesis/report to UNL Digital Commons.
+The student is required to make a hard-bound copy of the thesis/report to the advisor, unless the advisor chooses not to require one.
 It is also customary to offer each member of the supervisory committee a copy of the final report.
-Students doing a thesis must also submit two unbound copies to the Library.

 Computer Engineering TRACKS